AdobeDocs/experience-manager-65.fr-FR/help/assets/search-assets.md

 * `woman-running`

 Toutefois, le `woman -running` renvoie des fichiers sans `running` les métadonnées.
 Using smart tags adds an extra `OR` clause to find any of the search terms as the applied smart tags.
-Un fichier balisé avec `woman` ou `running` l’aide de balises actives apparaît également dans un tel  de recherche.
+An asset tagged with either `woman` or `running` using Smart Tags also appear in such a search query.
 Les résultats de la recherche sont donc une combinaison de

-* Fichiers avec `woman` et `running` mots-clés dans les métadonnées (comportement par défaut).
+* Assets with `woman` and `running` keywords in the metadata (default behavior).

 * Actifs balisés avec l’un ou l’autre des mots-clés (comportement Balises dynamiques).